reboss/CCAT/README.md

 * Before building CCAT, be sure to create a folder called "CCAT-files" in "Program Files (x86)".
 In CCAT-files place the latest version of [Sqlite-JDBC] (https://bitbucket.org/xerial/sqlite-jdbc/downloads).

+* To create the database, run SQLiteCreate.java as a script within your IDE.
+Then run the file SQLiteSeeder (also from your IDE).
+Both files are located in package, "database".
+These files are not included in the build and should be only run once.

 * To build in Netbeans, select: "Run" > "Clean and Build Project" located in the top navigation bar.

 * To build in Eclipse, you can either turn on "Build Automatically" (recommended) or select: "Project" > "Build Project" located in the top navigation bar.
 Clean before building is recommended.